khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 So what is the Anti-Hackintosh Buyers Guide and why should you care about this post?
 Well, this is a guide of what not to buy when building a Hackintosh and will be kept up-to-date as new hardware comes out.
 While this guide won't give exact recommendations, it'll try and point you in the right direction.

+This is an information thread, for dicussion please see the Reddit version of this post here: [Anti-Hackintosh Buyers Guide](https://www.reddit.com/r/hackintosh/comments/c0y312/antihackintosh_buyers_guide/)

 # CPUs

 **CPUs to avoid:**